 V-model is a variant of the waterfall model.
 In this model, verification and validation, activities are carried out throughout the development life cycle, and therefore the chances bugs in the work products considerably reduce.

-This model is therefore generally considered to be suitable for use in projects concerned with the development of safety-critical software that is required to have high reliability.
+This model is therefore generally considered to be suitable for use in projects concerned with the development of safety-critical software.

 The prototype model is also a popular life cycle model.
 The prototyping model can be considered to be an extension of the waterfall model.
 This model suggests building a working prototype of the system, before the development of the actual software.

 A prototype is a toy and crude implementation of a system.
 It has limited functional capabilities, low reliability, or inefficient performance as compared to the actual software.

 This model is sometimes referred to as the model of the successive version and sometimes as the incremental model.
 In this life cycle model, at first, a simple working system implementing only a few basic features is built and delivered to the customer.
 Over many successive iterations, successive versions are implemented and delivered to the customer until the desired system is realised.

 The rapid application development (RAD) model was proposed in the early 1990s in an attempt to overcome the rigidity of the waterfall model that makes it difficult to accommodate any change requests from the customer.
 It proposed a few radical extensions to the waterfall model.